oasisprotocol/old-docs/src/operators/stake-management.md

 }
 ```

-We can observe that our account's general balance has decreased for 123 tokens
+We can observe that:

+* Our account's general balance has decreased for 123 tokens and 2000 base
+  units.
+The latter corresponds to the fee that we specified we will pay for
+  this transaction.
-and our account's nonce increased to `1`.
+* Our account's nonce increased to `1`.

 ::: warning